Luke 12:35-48

 "My master will be a long time in coming,"

-This refers to a person, who in creature arrogance, ignores the first mandate: the mandate of the everlasting gospel.
+This refers to a person, who in creature arrogance, ignores the first mandate: the primary of the everlasting gospel.
 Reverence God, give Him glory and worship Him.

 But instead, lives in the self-centeredness of his sin nature, indulging his pleasure lusts and oppressing others.